aphelleia/ProgettoUni_DatabaseMysqlIntegratoConSensoriArduino/README.md

 Autors: H.Zamorska, C.Palo

-The project is integration for SistemaDiControlloCentrale_Arduino using MySql database and some PHP pages with REST queries.
+The project is an integration for SistemaDiControlloCentrale_Arduino using MySql database and some PHP pages with REST queries.